CedricLeon/TimePicker/README.md

 * `radius` : (default 100)
 * `labelSize` : Radius of the external "picker" circle (default : 32 x 2^0.5)
 * `renderDot` : Boolean which displayed or not a central circle in the external "picker" circle (default `true`)

+### Notes

+Note that there is no security on the hour/minute when you set it by yourselves.
+So you can set an hour like `25:-12`.